Flurrywinde/cs-stat-tree/README.md

 This is a frontend to a choicescript choice-tree analysis tool I'm working on.
 It lets you upload a scene file and produces a graphviz tree showing all possible values of the game's stats at different parts of the story.
 See it online [here](https://flurrywinde.pythonanywhere.com).

+Warning: while simple scene files will already work, many aspects of choicescript still aren't supported, and the project is currently in a buggy, pre-alpha stage.
+See below for the TO-DO list.

 ## Motivation

 Tracking all the possible values of a game’s stats is the hardest part of writing a game for me, so for a long time, I've been looking for a tool that would make a graphical tree representation of a scene.